Immigration Resources

 1. Make sure to use a personal email address when it asks for you to input an email address.

 2. If you have taken classes in high school through the Dual Enrollment or High School Enrichment programs, you will have already created an account.
 If you do not remember your username and password, try to retrieve them on the CCCApply page by clicking on Sign In.
 You will then click on the “Forgot your password?” link and try to recover your information.
-If you need help logging in to your CCCApply account, you can call the support line at 1.877.247.4836.
+If you need help logging in to your CCCApply account, you can call their support line at 1.877.247.4836.

 2. While logged into your OpenCCC account, click "Start A New Application" to apply to Madera Community College.